 Summary

 Finally, there is the people side of the problem.
-Internet monitoring and blocking are only as good as the software and hardware solutions that are developed.
-There are many ways that these solutions can fail, so doing a thorough investigation prior to accusing an employee of internet abuse is also highly recommended.
+Internet monitoring and blocking are only as good as the software and hardware solutions developed.
+These solutions can fail in many ways, so it is also highly recommended that a thorough investigation be conducted before accusing an employee of internet abuse.

 Article Source: http://EzineArticles.com/742638